Learning, evaluation, and planning

 The forums are a long-running series of meetings that offer fishery managers a venue to discuss challenges, innovations, and success stories, build their leadership skills, and enhance their understanding of fisheries science and policy.
 The 2018 Forum is open to all currently serving council members and council staff with an interest in building their professional networks and sharing information between management regions.
-Travel scholarships are available to cover airfare and hotel expenses.
+We are able to provide eligible participants with travel support to cover airfare and hotel expenses.

 The 2018 Forum will be the 16th forum hosted by the Fisheries Leadership & Sustainability Forum.
 We’re excited to host our final forum and celebrate a decade of supporting and collaborating with the federal fisheries management community.
 This meeting is funded through support from the regional fishery management councils in partnership with NOAA Fisheries, and by the Walton Family Foundation and the David and Lucile Packard Foundation.

 The purpose of the 2018 Forum is to reflect on opportunities for incorporating learning, evaluation, and planning into the regional fishery management council process.

 Share examples of regional approaches for setting priorities, engaging in short-term planning, and managing the workloads of council members and staff

 Examine the role of goals, objectives, and long-term planning in the council process, and consider opportunities for evaluation and reflection

 Discuss the value of ongoing learning within the council process and identify opportunities to support the professional and leadership development of council members and staff

 Consider opportunities to continue learning, sharing experience, and strengthening connections within the federal fisheries management community, following the conclusion of the Fisheries Forum program